 Significant emission reduction benefits may be achieved by the adoption of clean diesel technologies that power vehicles and equipment in port operations.
 Clean diesel refers to the system of cleaner fuels alongside modern engine design and exhaust aftertreatment technologies to fundamentally reduce emissions from these new engines.
-The new generation of clean diesel technology is now available in commercial trucks, material handling equipment, and in the largest engines used in workboats and locomotives.
+The new generation of clean diesel technology is now available in commercial trucks, material handling equipment, and starting in 2015, in the largest engines used in workboats and locomotives.

+One of the most visible applications of diesel technology at work in ports are the many trucks hauling containers and other cargo through marine terminals.
+The majority of these trucks are powered by diesel engines.
+Port trucks that come with the latest technology to meet near-zero emissions standards established by the EPA for trucks manufactured beginning in 2010 reduce emissions by 98 percent relative to a truck manufactured before 1988.
+Nationally, about one-in-three heavy-duty trucks on the road come with the latest near-zero emissions technology.
 Many cargo ports along the East, West and Gulf Coasts recognize the need to encourage the rapid turnover of trucks used to haul cargo through ports and have adopted programs requiring or encouraging truck owners to use cleaner equipment in operation and a mix of state, federal and port authority funds are frequently available to truckers to purchase new or newer equipment.

 In addition to new engine emissions standards, many seaports adopted strategies to encourage more efficient use of railroad equipment, such as idle reduction strategies, to reduce emissions.
 Seaports have also encouraged the adoption of innovative switching engines that reduce emissions.

 Ports use a wide variety of specialized equipment to load, unload, shuttle, stack and sort various kinds of cargo.
 Much of this equipment is mobile, yet some of the equipment is stationary.
-While every port is different, cargo handling equipment typically accounts for 3 to 20 percent of the NOx and PM emissions.
+While every port is different, cargo handling equipment typically accounts for 5 to 7 percent of the NOx and PM emissions.

 In the Port of Los Angeles for example, about 66 percent of cargo handling equipment is powered by diesel engines.
 The remaining equipment is powered by natural gas, predominantly found in propane powered forklifts and yard tractors, and electricity that powers giant gantry cranes that load and unload cargo from ocean going vessels.

 A variety of regulations cover the emissions from diesel engines used in this equipment.
 EPA rules covering on-road engines include some trucks that are found performing cargo handling functions.
-Those rules, mentioned earlier, significantly reduce emissions to near zero levels beginning with model year 2007 engines.
-Other diesel-powered equipment, such as cranes and yard hostlers, is covered under special off-road emissions rules, Tier 4 rules, that also require newer engines to achieve significant near zero emissions of PM and NOx beginning with model year 2014.
+Those rules, mentioned earlier, significantly reduce emissions to near zero levels beginning with model year 2010 engines.
+Other diesel-powered equipment, such as cranes and yard hostlers, is covered under the “Tier 4” off-road emissions rules that require significant near zero emissions of PM and NOx beginning with model year 2014.

 Seaports and river ports are home to many marine vessels and harbor craft that help larger vessels and cruise ships navigate narrow ship channels.
 Many large seaports are also home to active ferry terminals helping to transport commuters.
 Inland waterways and Great Lakes ports host a large population of barges and the workboats that propel these crafts.
 These ferries and workboats are almost exclusively powered by diesel engines.
 Many of these vessels will have one or more diesel engines for prime power and may also have another set of engines to provide auxiliary electrical power.

-Recent News | 07/15/16
+Recent News | 06/28/21